Quitch/New-GW-Cards/README.md

 Change the tech IDs to match your card's file name, minus the file extension.
 Change unit paths to the file path of the unit's JSON, using the structure `/pa/units/SOME_LAYER/SOME_UNIT_NAME/SOME_UNIT_NAME.json`

+### Adding new specs

+Open the mod's `specs.js` file.
+This file provides an example of how to load unused files for modification.

 ## Testing your mod

 1. Add `--devmode` to your PA [launch options](https://help.steampowered.com/en/faqs/view/7D01-D2DD-D75E-2955).